 Extending Advanced Monitoring

 Solace provides PubSub+ Insights dashboards for Datadog, PubSub+ Insights monitors for Datadog, and metrics that are valuable for general use cases whether you're in an operations and integration, or applications support team.
 The PubSub+ Insights dashboards are based on core best practices from subject-matter-experts and feedback from the Solace community.
-You may want to extend the Insights Advanced Monitoring capabilities to adapt them to match your specific use cases or requirements.
+You can extend the Insights Advanced Monitoring capabilities to adapt them to match your specific use cases or requirements.

 • Mute monitors whose default thresholds don't meet your needs, or to limit the amount of notifications you receive from specific monitor types, see Muting PubSub+ Insights Monitors for Datadog.